Sparse Graphical Modelling via the Sorted L$_1$-Norm: Dealing with -distributed data

 Following \cite{Finegold2011}, we employ the EM algorithm that we adapt to our Tslope method.
 This algorithm is described below: \begin{itemize} \item \textbf{E-step}: we compute the conditional expectation of the penalized complete log-likelihood function given the realization $\bfx^{(j)}$.
-Since the penalized log-likelihood is linear in $\tau$ we only need the conditional expectation of (\ref{eq: 5.36}), defined as follows:
+Since the penalized log-likelihood is a linear function of $\tau$, we only need to compute the conditional expectations of the coordinates of $\tau$, which are equal to:

 Given the current estimates of $\bfmu$ and $\bfPsi^{-1}$, denoted, respectively, as $\widehat{\bfmu}_{(k)}$ and $\widehat{\bfPsi}^{-1}_{(k)}$, we can compute $\hat{\tau}_{(k+1)}^{(j)}$ at the $(k+1)$-th iteration as: